 The added benefit here is I introduce myself to their customer and mention what I do and leave a card.
 It’s a good look and a win all around and helps build a reputation for myself and family.

 With a strong, positive reputation, your family will find it much easier to conduct business, gain influence and positions inside of organizations as well as progress financially.

 Social capital also opens doors to opportunity, in both exclusive clubs, and for interpersonal development like through others WANTING to know you and your family.

 Social capital as a whole makes it significantly easier to build financial capital as well as intellectual through leveraging these connections.

 It can also help in building human capital…if you know what I mean.

 So how do you go about building social capital exactly?
 Well first and foremost, you should leverage the connections you and your family already have.

-Ask friends and family for the opportunity to be introduced to people they know, if you feel it would be beneficial.
+Ask friends and family for the opportunity to be introduced to people they know, if you feel it would be beneficial or appropriate.